Performance Testing | How to Create a Performance Test Plan

 Types of Performance Testing

-Also, there are several types of performance testing, such as load testing, spike testing, endurance testing, and stress testing.
+Also, there are several types, such as load testing, spike testing, endurance testing, and stress testing.

 Load testing is the most common type of performance test and helps to simulate real-world traffic loads on a system or application.
 Load Testing is used to measure the response time for a given set of users or transactions.